ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/mock-ui.md

 ## Fix the Tests

 There is a problem with the tests now.
 The problem is that we added custom elements to the HTML templates but we are not using the CUSTOM_ELEMENTS_SCHEMA in the tests.
+They also do not need the `forRoot()` portion on the `IonicModule` import.
 Update the module accordingly.

 ## Conclusion

 In this lab you created a simple service and model and learned how to mock up the UI to ensure it looks the way you want it to look.
+Make sure you have a look at your app in both light and dark mode.
 Next we will look at how to get real data.